awsom82/happyscrape/README.md

 Just execute in terminal `git clone github.com/awsom82/happyscrape && cd happyscrape` and run command `go build ./cmd/happyscrape && ./happyscrape`.

-This will run conversion http service at port 8080.
+This will run http scrape service at port 8080.

 ## Using
 After your run this app, you should able to send any JSON file to `http://localhost:8080/`.